Leave Site Now

 Retaliation against persons who report concerns about consensual relationships is prohibited and constitutes a violation of this Policy.

-Anyone who has concerns, questions or complaints related to this Policy or its implementation should contact the Executive Director of the Office of Equal Opportunity and Access, the Director of the Office of Human Resources, or the Senior Vice Provost for Academic Affairs.
+Anyone who has concerns, questions or complaints related to this Policy or its implementation should contact the Executive Director of the Office of Equal Opportunity and Access, the Office of Human Resources, or the Vice Provost for Faculty Affairs.

 Leave Site Now